WHK-Huake/LCDBNet/README.md

 ## Train
-Download LOL dataset from (https://daooshee.github.io/BMVC2018website/) and change the dataset path in `training.yaml`, and then
+Download LOL dataset from (https://daooshee.github.io/BMVC2018website/) and change the dataset path in `training.yaml`, and then run

 ```
 python train_denoise.py